What to do in Kotor: the Most Picturesque Town in Montenegro

 a steep ⛰ & Our Lady of Health Church seemingly hanging on the cliff in Kotor

-The Old town of Kotor truly is a special place and you would want to stay longer!
+The Old Town of Kotor truly is a special place, and I'm sure you would want to stay longer than your day trip!

-Even if you only visit the old town of Kotor, you already have an answer to the question you probably had on your mind before you came: 'Is Kotor worth visiting?'
+But even if you only visit the Old Town of Kotor for just one day, you already have an answer to the question you probably had on your mind before you came: is Kotor worth visiting?

-Yes, Kotor is absolutely worth visiting, even if you only have time for the old town of Kotor part!
-But don't stop exploring yet, as there are plenty of interesting shops, cafes, and restaurants to explore, food to taste and boat tours to take!
+Yes, Kotor is worth visiting, even if you only have time for the old town of Kotor part!
+But don't stop exploring yet, as there are still plenty of interesting shops, cafes, and restaurants to explore, food to taste, city walls to walk and boat trips to enjoy!

 Shop for Souvenirs at Old Town Markets

 While walking on narrow streets of Kotor's old town, you will find many souvenir markets.
 There you'll find unique items like locally made arts, crafts, and traditional Montenegrin clothing.
-It's the perfect place to find something special to bring home with you as a memento.
+It's the perfect place to find something special to bring home with you for warm memories.

 A door with souvenirs hanging on it on a narrow cobblestone street in Old town Kotor